 Growing up, I was much more mature than my peers and I credit that to my socialization and upbringing.
 With a father in the military and a mother with seizures, I was given a great deal of responsibility as a young child, caring for my Mom in moments of crisis while my Dad was on duty.
 Through these experiences of high responsibility, I gained a hard work ethic and can-do attitude that has carried me through my other life experiences so far.
 My parents also respected my autonomy within reason and taught me to be very independent, although they will say I came to them that way.

-I currently work at FSU as a Disability Specialist of the Student Disability Resource Center.
-I served there as a graduate assistant from August 2014 to December of 2015, when I received the promotion.
+I currently work at FSU as the Assistant Director of the Student Disability Resource Center.
+I served there as a graduate assistant from August 2014 to December of 2015, when I received the promotion to Disability Specialist.
+Recently, due to some staffing changes in the Dean of Students Department, I was provided the opportunity to take on more responsibility as Assistant Director.
 I graduated with my Master of Science in Higher Education in April of 2016.
 When I am not helping college students learn and develop as they achieve their dreams through the Student Affairs profession, I am entertaining audiences through musical theatre.
 Musical theatre is one of my biggest passions and gives me so much energy and enjoyment of life.
 There isn't a day that I go one second without humming, whistling, or singing a showtune.
 I enjoy the spectacle and logistics of theatre.
 I believe it gives us a chance to experiment with life, to be something that we couldn't be in real life.
 It's my artistic outlet and core part of my being.
 I encourage you to check out my Theatre page, full of memories, photos, and reflections on the theatre I've performed.
 I also encourage you to check out my podcast, Razzle Dazzle, launching in August of 2017, and my personal and professional blog.
 If you have any questions, comments, or want to speak with me, feel free to contact me.